qinxs/Ease-Bookmarks/src/md/usage-en.md

 # Instructions for use

-**Ease Bookmarks** is an extension to replace the browser's original bookmarks bar
+**Ease Bookmarks** is a browser extension designed to replace the native bookmarks bar

-On this basis, as far as possible to meet the needs of users of various bookmark usage habits
+It aims to accommodate the bookmark usage habits of various users while maintaining simplicity

-## The main function
+## Key Features

-Modify the default opening method of bookmarks
+Modify the default opening behavior of bookmarks

-Various basic operations on bookmarks (edit, delete, move, search, etc.)
+Perform basic operations on bookmarks (edit, delete, move, search, etc.)

-Bookmarks in multiple columns
+Multi-column display for bookmarks

-Shortcut Key Support
+Keyboard shortcut support

-In addition, this extension has special support for `JS bookmarklet`~
+Special support for `JS bookmarklets`

-## Use shortcut keys
+## Keyboard Shortcuts

 ### Turn this extension on/off